Russia seeks 'new level' of relations with China - ExBulletin

 China has refrained from condemning Russia’s operation against Ukraine or calling it an “invasion”, in accordance with the Kremlin which presents the war as “a special military operation”.

-After the West imposed the toughest sanctions in modern history on Moscow over the war in Ukraine, President Vladimir Putin said Russia is looking to Asia – and China in particular – after centuries of viewing the West as the crucible of economic growth, technology and war.
+After the West imposed the toughest sanctions in modern history on Moscow over the war in Ukraine, President Vladimir Putin said Russia was turning to Asia and China in particular after centuries to see the West as the crucible of economic growth, technology and war. .

-The Russian Foreign Ministry’s comments came shortly after Russian newspaper Vedomosti reported that Chinese Foreign Minister Wang Yi was due to visit Moscow in February.
+The Russian Foreign Ministry’s comments came shortly after the Knowledge The newspaper reported that Chinese Foreign Minister Wang Yi was due to visit Moscow in February.

 |